See if your area will be treated with Franklin County Public Health's interactive Mosquito Spray map below:

 The City of Westerville participates in a joint contract with Franklin County Public Health (FCPH) for mosquito control services.
-The current contractor is Vector Disease Control International (VDCI).
+The current contractor is Clarke Environmental Mosquito Management, Inc. (Clarke).

-Each year VDCI does an evaluation of the topography of the community and where pools are found in order to determine testing locations.
-Generally they will set traps in approximately three to four locations throughout the community.
-If West Nile virus is found, an area wide treatment, fogging, is performed in that area.
-Fogging may also be performed when West Nile virus is not present but there are large numbers of mosquitoes found.
-When the fogging is performed, approximately 20 road miles are driven.
+Each year Clarke will do an evaluation of the topography of the community and where pools are found in order to determine testing locations.
+Generally, they will set traps in approximately three to five locations throughout the community.
+Additional traps will be set out this year in an effort to reduce the number of nuisance areas.
+If West Nile virus is found, an area-wide treatment, spraying, is performed in that area.
+Spraying may also be performed when West Nile virus is not present but there are large numbers of mosquitoes found.
+When the spraying is performed, approximately 20 road miles are driven.
 For information on chemicals used, please see the FCPH web page link above.
 All chemicals used are environmentally friendly.
 There is a form on the FCPH web page to request that the contractor not treat at your property.

-VDCI also deals with individual requests for services.
-When a request is received, VDCI will generally meet with the resident to perform a visual survey of the property to help minimize locations where larvae might form.
+Clarke also deals with individual requests for services.
+When a request is received, Clarke will generally meet with the resident to perform a visual survey of the property to help minimize locations where larvae might form.
 If larvae are found, a barrier treatment may be performed at the affected property.

 The overall goal of this program is to develop a system that reduces the mosquito population in the City of Westerville and has little or no impact on the environment of the treated areas.
 Additionally, the information provided here is designed to provide a level of comfort for the citizens of Westerville that the program is designed to reduce a nuisance and a potential health problem.

 Any further questions on the mosquito control program should be directed to the Public Service Department at (614) 901-6740.